-Insearch Limited ACN 001 425 065 t/a UTS College
+UTS College Limited ACN 001 425 065

-This statement is made pursuant to the Modern Slavery Act 2018 (Cth) and is made for the financial year ending December 2022
+This statement is made pursuant to the Modern Slavery Act 2018 (Cth) and is made for the financial year ending December 2023

 Introduction

 As a global enterprise, we are committed to ethical business practices that help to maintain the highest levels of health, safety, and human dignity around the world.
 We condemn all forms of human rights abuses and the exploitation of children.
 We are proud of the steps we have taken to combat modern slavery.